 Maybe I’ll talk more about enlightenment once I reach it.
 What headline should I use for my blog post once I reach enlightenment?

 Psychic Phenomena: To some people, feeling a little qi in the hands counts as a psychic phenomenon.

 To me, transmitting qi without touching doesn’t even count.

 I’m not sure how it works, whether it’s an electromagnetic field, or what – but I don’t consider myself a psychic just because I can transmit energy.

 That said, I’ve seen some weird shit in the qigong world.
 I believe there are people with powers that even I would label as “psychic”.

 The Zen traditional typically ignores all psychic phenomenon and encourages students to focus on meditation.
 The Taoist tradition, on the other hand, cultivates these powers in a holistic way.

 Which path will you choose, grasshopper?

 Sifu Anthony Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.